auca/com.122-119/Practice/Structured Programming/Practice_01.md

         └── Problem10.java
 ```

-If the files with assignments will be named differently, you will be penalised.
+If the files with assignments are named differently, you will be penalised.